homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/miio/docs/protocol.md

 The `miio-vacuum` command line app can be used to control devices and test things when you are implementing or debugging your device.

-Use the `--control` flag to issue a command:
+Use the `call` option to issue a command:

-`miio-vacuum protocol call id-or-address nameOfMethod paramsAsJSON`
+`miio-vacuum protocol call id-or-address nameOfMethod paramsAsJSON --token tokenAsHex`

 For example to get a property from the device:

-`miio-vacuum protocol call id-or-address get_prop '["temperature","use_time"]'`
+`miio-vacuum protocol call id-or-address get_prop '["temperature","use_time"]' --token tokenAsHex`